 This iced turmeric latte uses 1 teaspoon of ground turmeric blended with coconut milk, fresh ginger, and a pinch of black pepper.
-That black pepper increases curcumin absorption by up to 2,000%.
+That pinch of black pepper is the pairing every traditional version of this drink uses, and it gives the glass a faint warm bite under the coconut.
 Takes 5 minutes.
 Naturally caffeine-free.
-And it gives you all the anti-inflammatory benefits of traditional Ayurvedic golden milk without the heat.
+All of the golden milk, none of the heat.

 At a Glance